GIScience/gis-training-resource-center/content/Module_7/fr_qgis_module_7_ex1.md

 ::::

-# Piste d'Exercice : Analyse d’Action Anticipative pour les Cyclones à Madagascar
+# Piste d'Exercice : Analyse d’Action Anticipative pour les Cyclones à Madagascar <a id="piste-dexercice-analyse-daction-anticipative-pour-les-cyclones-a-madagascar"></a>

-## Caractéristiques
+## Caractéristiques <a id="caracteristiques"></a>

 ::::{grid} 2